kaylnguye/kaylnguye.github.io/README.md

   <div class="container">
     <h2>About Me</h2>
     <p>
-      I am a Chemical Engineering major passionate about catalysis, crystallization, and industrial process optimization.
-My interests lie in both petrochemical systems and pharmaceutical development.
+      I am a chemical engineering major interested in catalysis and crystal engineering.
+I plan to pursue in either petrochemical systems or pharmaceutical development.
     </p>
   </div>
 </section>